 Promptly (a) to cause any person that becomes a Subsidiary of the Borrower to become a guarantor of the Facilities and to grant liens and security interests on its assets to secure the Facilities by executing and delivering to the Bank such documents, instruments, agreements and certificates as the Bank shall deem appropriate for such purposes and (b) to take such actions and execute and deliver, or cause to be executed and delivered, such documents, instruments, agreements, certificates and opinions as are necessary to confirm to the satisfaction of the Bank and its legal counsel that such guaranty is valid and enforceable and that the security interests of the Bank in the Collateral of such Subsidiary are valid and enforceable first-priority perfected security interests.
-The provisions of this Section shall not apply to CET unless and until CET becomes a direct or indirect wholly-owned Subsidiary of the Borrower, and the Borrower shall have a period of thirty (30) days following the date of this Agreement to comply with the foregoing provisions as they relate to CPSC.
+The provisions of this Section shall not apply to CET unless and until CET becomes a direct or indirect wholly-owned Subsidiary of the Borrower.

-8.26 Change of Management.
+8.26 Change of Management